matthiku/cSpot/readme.md

 7. Modify the predefined list of user roles according to your needs

 #### Development
-In order to develop (program) c-SPOT, you need to have learned some Laravel development basics.
+In order to develop (program) c-SPOT, **you need to have learned some Laravel development basics**.
 Node.js and NPM need to be installed, then run "NPM install" to have all the assets available.
 Check https://laravel.com/docs/5.3/elixir for further information.

 #### Easy installation, using Docker